Nigel1992/VintedFilter/readme.md

 ---

-## TO-DO
+## 📝 To-Do

-1. Remember selected country
+### 1. Remember selected country
 Save the chosen country so it is automatically selected on the next visit.

-3. Country selection dropdown
+### 2. Country selection dropdown
 Use a dropdown menu to easily choose a country.

-5. Save country and city data when navigating
+### 3. Save country and city data when navigating

-When you visit other pages on Vinted and then come back, the previously collected country and city data will still be displayed and used again.
+When you visit other pages on Vinted and then come back, the previously collected country and city data will still be displayed and reused.

 ---